 To earn the trust of demanding enterprise customers, any service must demonstrate a commitment to keeping customer data safe.
 At Yesware, we make this commitment part of our regular processes: we triage bugs and issues into our agile development rhythm, our code reviews include checks for security flaws, we carefully consider encryption and attack vectors during architectural design, we’re transparent with our customers about how their data is stored and used, and so on.

-And we’re constantly looking for new ways to step up our game.
+We’re constantly looking for new ways to step up our game

 We recently adopted a responsible disclosure policy

 for security issues.
 This is quickly becoming a “best practice” for security-minded companies.
 Basically, it means making a public statement that if someone points out a security issues while following sensible guidelines, then they will be treated with respect and gratitude.
 It’s sort of a formal way of saying, “hey whitehats, we’re cool if you are.”

 Our policy asks that anyone who finds a security issue in our products should please let us know privately, and without exploiting the issue in a way that would cause harm.
 In return, we respond promptly and courteously, and we thank those who’ve helped us on our acknowledgements page